Vision in fish

 Vision is an important sensory system for most species of fish.
 Fish eyes are similar to the eyes of terrestrial vertebrates like birds and mammals, but have a more spherical lens.
 Birds and mammals (including humans) normally adjust focus by changing the shape of their lens, but fish normally adjust focus by moving the lens closer to or further from the retina.
 Fish retinas generally have both rod cells and cone cells (for scotopic and photopic vision), and most species have colour vision.
 Some fish can see ultraviolet and some are sensitive to polarised light.

 Among jawless fishes, the lamprey has well-developed eyes, while the hagfish has only primitive eyespots.
 The ancestors of modern hagfish, thought to be the protovertebrate, were evidently pushed to very deep, dark waters, where they were less vulnerable to sighted predators, and where it is advantageous to have a convex eye-spot, which gathers more light than a flat or concave one.
-Fish vision shows evolutionary adaptation to their visual environment, for example deep sea fish have eyes suited to the dark environment.
+Fish vision shows evolutionary adaptation to their visual environment; for example, deep sea fish have eyes suited to their dark environment.